 HUMINATARIAN AND ACTIVIST

-In this writer’s view, Andy Montañez has not received the credit he deserves for his activism and standing up for his principles.
+In my opinion, Andy Montañez has not received the credit he deserves for his activism and standing up for his principles.

 In 2008 Andy participated in the benefit concert, Somos Haiti, to support the island after it was devastated by a hurricane.

 In 2020 Andy blasted Washington’s blockade of Cuba as “criminal” and demanded its lifting as the island waged a war against COVID-19.
-Andy’s activism is ongoing.
+His activism is ongoing.

 At 80, Andy is still going strong.
 “It’s a privilege to be a singer.
 I’m thrilled and blessed by God.
 I think my way of singing is passionate and expressive.
 It’s about singing with feeling as if it were happening to me.
 That’s part of the secret to my success.”
 Anyone who has seen Andy perform live will attest to the fact that when “El Niño de Trastalleres” is on the bandstand, he gives it his all!